GoogleChrome/web.dev/content/fast/reduce-network-payloads-using-text-compression/codelab-text-compression.md

 **Compression** usually refers to code that has been modified using a data compression algorithm.
-Unlike minification which ends up providing perfectly valid code, compressed code will need to be _decompressed_ before being used.
+Unlike minification which ends up providing perfectly valid code, compressed code needs to be _decompressed_ before being used.

 With every HTTP request and response, browsers and web servers can add [headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) to include